boomb0om/CRAFT-text-detection/README.md

 pip install -r requirements.txt
 ```

-To test the model you can run `test.py` file.
+To test model you can run `test.py` file.

 ## Examples